Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 The deployment mode of a Transparency Log is chosen when the log is first created and isn't able to be changed over the log's lifetime.
-This makes it important for operators to carefully consider the best long-term approach based on the specifics of their application.
+This makes it important for operators to carefully consider the best long-term approach based on the specifics of their application, although migrating from a log operating in one deployment mode to another is possible if it becomes necessary (see {{combining-multiple-logs}}).

 ## Security Guarantees